tensorflow/privacy/tutorials/README.md

 # Tutorials

-As demonstrated on MNIST in `mnist_dpsgd_tutorial.py`, the easiest to use a differentially private optimizer is to modify an existing training loop to replace an existing vanilla optimizer with its differentially private counterpart implemented in the library.
+As demonstrated on MNIST in `mnist_dpsgd_tutorial.py`, the easiest way to use a differentially private optimizer is to modify an existing training loop to replace an existing vanilla optimizer with its differentially private counterpart implemented in the library.